Supernatural (Santana album): Commercial performance

 According to the Guinness World Records in 2005, it was the band's first album to peak at number one on the Billboard 200 since Santana III in 1971, making it the longest gap between two number one albums, 28 years in total.

 Arista had planned for an initial shipment of 125,000 copies, but the high level of interest in the album through word of mouth caused this to rise to 210,000.
 By the first week of June 1999, after the label issued a sample album to promoters, this number rose to 350,000.
 The album debuted at number 19 on the US Billboard 200 and eventually peaked at number one in October 1999, selling 169,000 copies that week, it would increase its sales even more in the following weeks, selling 183,000 and 199,000 on its first three weeks atop.
 Its highest sale came in year's final week when it sold 527,000 copies.
-Its sales would still stay in stratosphere after the Holiday season, selling 583,000 copies after winning nine Grammy Awards in a night, it barely dropped in sales, selling again another monstrous 441,000 copies.
-Its last of 12 non-consecutive weeks at number one would still see huge sales, 307,000 copies that week, it later was replaced by NSYNC No Strings Attached after selling 2.4 million copies in a week.
+Its sales would still stay in stratosphere after the Christmas holiday season, selling 583,000 copies after winning nine Grammy Awards in a night, it barely dropped in sales, selling again another monstrous 441,000 copies.
+Its last of 12 non-consecutive weeks at number one would still see huge sales, 307,000 copies that week, it later was replaced by NSYNC's No Strings Attached after selling 2.4 million copies in a week.
 It also debuted and peaked at number one on the Billboard Top Latin Albums chart.
 However, it was removed from the chart the following week after Billboard determined that the album did not meet the linguistic requirement of having at least 50% of its tracks recorded in Spanish.
 It was ranked on Billboard's top 200 albums of the decade as the ninth best-selling album of the 2000s.

 In Australia, the album debuted at number 48 and would peak at number one on March 6, 2000.
 In the UK, the album peaked at number one for two weeks starting on April 1, 2000.